-The student shall document all interprofessional interaction in DataArc.
-The student must clearly document the name, professional credential, amount of time and purpose of the interaction.
-The Director of Clinical Education will review the total number of points the student has earned periodically.
-Students must submit appropriate documentation to receive the appropriate number of points during each semester to meet minimum course requirements.
-Students failing to meet this requirement in Clinical Practicum I, II, III or the Clinical Internships will conference with the Director of Clinical Education and he/she may be placed on a formal clinical contract.
-Students failing to meet the 300-point requirement by the end of internship II will receive a grade of Incomplete (I) for the course.
+The student will document all interprofessional interaction in Platinum Planner.
+The student must clearly document the name, professional credential, amount of time and type of interaction.
+The Director of Clinical Education will review the total number of hours the student has earned periodically.
+Students must submit appropriate documentation to receive interaction hours during each semester to meet minimum course requirements.
+Students failing to meet this requirement will conference with the Director of Clinical Education and may be placed on a formal clinical contract.
+Students failing to meet the interaction requirement by the end of internship II will receive a grade of Incomplete (I) for the course.
 Refer to the CHP Catalog for the policy regarding removal of incomplete grades.